Predicting the Yield of Small Transiting Exoplanets around Mid-M and Ultra-Cool Dwarfs in the Nancy Grace Roman Space Telescope Galactic Bulge Time Domain Survey: Planet Injection and Recovery Simulation

 For each simulated source, we first applied a random on-sky inclination, drawing from a $\sin{i}$ distribution.
 We then looped over the DC15 occurrence rate grid, simulating an orbiting planet with a random radius and period within the cell bounds if a randomly chosen number from a uniform distribution was less than the measured occurrence rate in the given cell.
 In multi-planet systems, we assumed that all planets were co-planar.
 We tested the resulting planetary system for orbital stability following the approach of \citet{Fabrycky2014}, assuming circular orbits for all planets.
 For each pair of adjacent planets, we calculated the mutual Hill radius, given by

 where ``in" indicates the inner planet, ``out" indicates the outer planet, $M$ are the planet masses $a$ are the planet semi-major axes, and $M_h$ is the host mass.
 The planet masses were estimated using the mass-radius-relation from \texttt{Forecaster} \citep{Chen2017}.
+While a variety of exoplanet mass-radius relationships exist in the literature \citep[e.g.,][]{Weiss2013,Wolfgang2016,Bashi2017,Ning2018,UlmerMoll2019,Unterborn2023}, the Hill radius is weakly dependent on planetary mass, so adopting a different model would likely not alter our stability analysis significantly.
 If the orbital separation of a pair of planets in units of their mutual Hill radii, $\Delta = (a_{in}-a_{out})/R_H$, is greater than a critical separation of $2\sqrt{3}$, the pair is considered to be stable.
 We also enforced the conservative heuristic of \citet{Fabrycky2014} for systems with more than three planets, which requires that adjacent inner and outer pairs of planets have a total separation greater than 18 in units of their mutual Hill radii, that is $\Delta_{in} + \Delta_{out} > 18$.
 We repeated the planet injection procedure for each source until these stability criteria were satisfied.
 The distribution of planets-per-star created with this procedure is approximately Poissonian with a mean of $2.4$, consistent with the mean of $2.5\pm0.2$ planets-per-star measured for early-M dwarfs in DC15.

 We then created light curve models for each planet in the system using \texttt{BATMAN} \citep{Kreidberg2015}, assuming a quadratic limb darkening law with coefficients interpolated from the tables of \citet{Claret2011}.
-Any planets that were found to transit were injected into their host's light curve.
+Any planets that were found to transit (including grazing transits) were injected into their host's light curve.
 In multi-planet systems, each planet was injected individually, ignoring effects from simultaneous transit events.
 On average, $2656^{+502}_{-266}$ transiting planets were created each simulation.